-Marinus Link is a proposed I500 megawatt (MW) capacity undersea and underground electricity and telecommunications connection that links North West Tasmania to Victoria.
-It requires further development of the transmission network in North West Tasmania.
+CONVERTER STATIONS Marinus Link is a proposed I500 megawatt (MW) capacity undersea and underground High Voltage Direct Current (HVDC) electricity and telecommunications connection that links North West Tasmania to Victoria.
+It requires further development of the alternating current transmission network in North West Tasmania.
 TasNetworks completed a positive feasibility and business case assessment for Marinus Link and supporting North West Transmission Developments in December 2019.
-The Australian Renewable Energy Agency (ARENA) & the Tasmanian Covernment supported this work.
-TasNetworks is now undertaking the Design & Approvals phase with funding support provided by the Australian Covernment.
-THE NATIONAL ELECTRICITY MARKET IS CHANGING Coal generation continues to retire with variable renewable generation, such as wind and solar, increasingly taking its place.
+More recently TasNetworks passed a Regulatory Investment Test for Transmission (RIT-T) overseen by the Australian Energy Regulator (AER).
+The Australian Renewable Energy Agency (ARENA) & the Tasmanian Covernment supported the feasibility work.
+TasNetworks is now undertaking the Design & Approvals phase with funding support provided by the Tasmanian and Australian Covernments.

+THE NATIONAL ELECTRICITY MARKET IS CHANCINC

+Coal generation continues to retire with variable renewable generation, such as wind and solar, increasingly taking its place.
 To support these variable energy sources, the National Electricity Market (NEM) also needs 'dispatchable' energy.
 This is energy capacity that is on-demand, such as hydro electricity and pumped hydro long duration energy storage resources.